Are the Lines that Divide Us Real or Imagined?

 At times it may be incredibly easy to completely write off a group as incorrect, but we shouldn't use differences of opinion as an excuse to isolate each other into imaginary boxes.
 In order to create a better tomorrow, we must acknowledge and respect our differences and honor our similarities.

-Maya Mesh is a junior at Millennium High School in New York City.
+Maya Mesh is 14 years old and currently attends Millennium High School in New York City.
+She loves writing poetry and also enjoys reading it.